mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 - With v4.0.0 wallets will warn users that their privacy may be at risk when sending or listening via HTTP(S) and that the method will be deprecated in next major release

-- With v5.0.0 wallets will warn users when sending transactions via HTTP(S)
+- With v5.0.0 wallets will no longer support sending transactions via HTTP(S)

 - With v5.0.0 wallets will only accept connections from localhost by default.